verrazzano/docs/content/en/docs/troubleshooting/troubleshooting-prometheus.md

 draft: false
 ---

-### Kubernetes cluster monitors are in a "DOWN" state
+### Kubernetes cluster monitors are in a `DOWN` state
-When viewing targets in the Prometheus console some Kubernetes cluster monitors may be down (`kube-etcd`, `kube-proxy`, and such).
+When viewing targets in the Prometheus console, some Kubernetes cluster monitors may be down (`kube-etcd`, `kube-proxy`, and such).
 This is likely caused by the configuration of the Kubernetes cluster itself.
 Depending on the type of cluster, certain metrics may be disabled by default.
 Enabling metrics is cluster dependent; for details, refer to the documentation for your cluster type.

-For example, to enable `kube-proxy` metrics on Kind clusters, edit the `kube-proxy` ConfigMap:
+For example, to enable `kube-proxy` metrics on Kind clusters, edit the `kube-proxy` ConfigMap.
 ```
 $ kubectl edit cm/kube-proxy -n kube-system
 ```
-Replace the `metricsBindAddress` value with the following and save the ConfigMap:
+Replace the `metricsBindAddress` value with the following and save the ConfigMap.
 ```
 metricsBindAddress: 0.0.0.0:10249
 ```
-Then, restart the `kube-proxy` pods:
+Then, restart the `kube-proxy` pods.
 ```
 $ kubectl delete pod -l k8s-app=kube-proxy -n kube-system
 ```